 A sphenopalatine ganglion block is a safe and effective migraine treatment with a low risk rate.
 The pain relief is felt almost immediately but may take a few days to reach full benefit.
 The most common side effects are developing a bitter taste in the mouth or numbness in the back of the throat from the local anesthetic dripping down into the mouth and throat.

-If you suffer from migraines and are looking for an effective migraine treatment, call the physicians at PAIN DOCTOR Pain & Regenerative Medicine to discuss a sphenopalatine ganglion block.
+If you suffer from migraines and are looking for an effective migraine treatment, call the physicians at OPTIMAL Pain & Regenerative Medicine to discuss a sphenopalatine ganglion block.